PundiAI/pundi-docs/pundi-aifx/delegators/delegator-cli-guide.md

 * **MacOS**: `Finder` > `Applications` > `Utilities` > `Terminal`
 * **Linux**: `Ctrl` + `Alt` + `T`

-## f(x)Core Accounts
+## Pundi AIFX Accounts

-At the core of every f(x)Core account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
-From this mnemonic, it is possible to create multiple f(x)Core accounts, i.e. pairs of private key/public key.
+At the core of every Pundi AIFX account, there is a seed, which takes the form of a 12 or 24-words mnemonic.
+From this mnemonic, it is possible to create multiple Pundi AIFX accounts, i.e. pairs of private key/public key.
 This is called an HD wallet (see [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) for more information on the HD wallet specification).

 ```
      Account 0                         Account 1                         Account 2